ballerina-platform/nballerina/docs/futuresubsets.md

    * `io:println` takes a single argument of type `any`

 Implementation notes:
-* When a variable has type any, its representation is a tagged pointer: at this stage, a tagged pointer puts all `int`s on the heap; nil and booleans are represented by tagged bits
+* When a variable has type any, its representation is a tagged representation: at this stage, the tagged representation of an `int` puts it on the heap; the tagged representation of nil and booleans are represented using low-bits of a tagged pointer
-* Type cast converts from tagged pointer representation to
+* Type cast converts from tagged representation to untagged representation
-* Upcast is implicit in BIR, but results in conversion the other way
+* There is no explicit widening instruction BIR, but widening can result in converting from untagged representation to tagged representation
 * Operations on `any` are `===`, `!==` and type cast
 * We now have the subtype relationships: `int <: any` and `boolean <: any`